 - Soil settling

-In other words, it’s routine home maintenance.
+In other words, they view drainage as a part of routine home maintenance.

 If the water intrusion could have been prevented with: